Summary

 A rep handling 60 to 80 calls per day is already working at the limit of what is physically possible for a single person.
 They cannot simultaneously monitor for new leads, manage their existing call queue, update CRM records after each call, and respond within 60 seconds to every new form submission.

 Multi-lead environments compound the problem.
 When 20 leads come in during a morning campaign, and 5 reps are available, each rep handles 4 leads.
-Response time for lead number 4 is structurally delayed simply by the queue ahead of it.
-There is no optimization of the human model that fully solves this.
+The queue ahead of lead number 4 structurally delays its response time.
+There is no optimization of the human model that fully solves this issue.
 You can add reps, but adding reps adds cost and does not guarantee speed on the fourth, fifth, and sixth lead in any given hour.

 Nights, weekends, and holidays remove human capacity entirely.
 A mortgage lead submitted at 11pm Saturday sits untouched until Monday morning in most operations.
 By Monday, that prospect has spoken to at least one competitor, if not several.